-For a UK survey of the size and complexity of the FRS, the total non-response rate in 2018/19 of 50 per cent is not considered unreasonable.
-In Northern Ireland the non-response rate was 45 per cent in 2018/19.
-However, any information that can be obtained about the non-respondents is useful both in terms of future attempts to improve the overall response rate and potentially in improving the weighting of the sample results.
+For a United Kingdom survey of the size and complexity of the FRS, the total non-response rate typically seen of around 50% is not considered unreasonable.
+However, given the impact of coronavirus (COVID-19) on data collection, the non-response rate for the 2020 to 2021 survey year was 77%.
+In Northern Ireland the non-response rate was 82 per cent in 2020/2021.

+Any information that can be obtained about the non-respondents is useful both in terms of future attempts to improve the overall response rate and potentially in improving the weighting of the sample results.
 It is considered a priority for the FRS to obtain as much information as possible about non-respondents.